sovdeeth/skript-particle/README.md

     - Full support for SkBee's particle data syntaxes
   - Debug axes for clear visualization of the orientation of your shape.
   - Shapes are only calculated when they actually change, so you can draw the same shape many times without any performance hit.
-  - Option to make all calculation and drawing asynchronous
+  - Option to make all calculation and drawing synchronous (async by default)
-   - Ability to continuously draw a shape for a timespan
+   - Ability to continuously draw a shape for a timespan (async only)
+  - Dynamic locations, so particles can follow an entity with no additional user effort
 - Particles:
   - Expression for custom particles
   - Section for custom particles

  ## Planned Features:
  - Shapes:
-   - irregular polygons, polygons with optional height
+   - irregular polygons
-   - Cylinders
    - Helices
    - Ellipsoids
    - Bezier Curves